 NEXUS is designed to expedite the border clearance process for low-risk, pre-approved travellers into Canada and the United States.”
 This is a trusted traveller program that has a lot of similarities to the American programs, Global Entry and TSA Pre✓.

 This is essentially a reciprocal agreement between Canada and the US that allows pre-cleared Canadians to cross borders at ease whether by air, land, or sea.
+Vice versa, Americans can use this well in the other direction.

 By being enrolled in Nexus, you are automatically part of Global Entry and TSA Pre.